 Employment within the dynamic travel and tourism industry is vast and includes working for a travel agency, tour operator, tourist information centre, airline, cruise line, airport or airlines, hotels, or in a wide variety of other Tourism fields .

 To do this course you should have...

 You will require a minimum of 5 GCSEs at grades A*-C including English and maths grades 9-4 (formerly A*-C).
 Alternatively successful completion of a relevant Level 2 qualification and have achieved a Level 2 Functional Skill in English and maths.

 What about work experience?

-Two weeks work experience in year two is included in the study programme.
+A minmum of 30 hours work experience is included in the study programme.